ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 #### NUI + JS = NUIJS

-At first Princiya was trying to build [a simulator for motion controlled 3D camera's](https://github.com/nuijs/simulator).
+At first, Princiya was trying to build [a simulator for motion controlled 3D camera's](https://github.com/nuijs/simulator).
 A tool that is not dependent on any platform without using a physical device.
 The simulator is purely based on JavaScript and easily integrates with the device's SDKs.